OpenNebula/docs/source/installation_and_configuration/containerized_deployment/reference.rst

 .. important::

     Do not confuse deployment parameters with :ref:`image parameters <container_reference_params>`.
-The deployment parameters are used only with a referential :ref:`multi-container deployment <container_deploy_multi>`, values are processed only by Docker/Podman Compose tools and they are not passed into the container instances!
+The deployment parameters are used only with a referential :ref:`multi-container deployment <container_deploy_multi>`.
+Values are processed only by Docker/Podman Compose tools and they are not passed into the container instances!

 +---------------------------------------+------------------------------------------+---------------------------+--------------------------------------------------------------------------------------------------------------------------+
 |                  Name                 | Default                                  | Container                 |                     Description                                                                                          |